Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Simulation Results

-To evaluate the scalability of the proposed algorithm for varying swarm scales, we set the number of UAVs as $N\in\{50,100,200,500,1000\}$.
-The damage ratio is set to $p=0.5$, and each simulation of different $N$ is repeated 50 times randomly for the statistical results.
+We develop $N=200$ UAVs within a $1\,\text{km} \times 1\,\text{km}$ area and randomly destroy between 10 and 190 UAVs to evaluate the performance of the proposed algorithm under varying damage levels.
+Therefore, The period of recovery process is $T_{rc}^{max} = 50\,\text{s}$.
+Each scenario is repeated 50 times for statistical robustness.
+Simulation results for resilient algorithms are presented in Fig.\ref{adaptability}.

-Simulation results of the convergent ratio $R_c$, mean recovery time $E(T_{rc})$, variance of recovery time $\sigma(T_{rc})$, average node degree $E(d)$, and maximum node degree $max(d)$ with different resilient algorithms are presented in TABLE \ref{scalability}.
-For the convergence $R_c$ of each resilient algorithm, it can be observed that the proposed ML-DAGL can always guarantee the restoration of connectivity under varying scales, while other algorithms have decreasing $R_c$ and lack the scalability on large swarms, especially when $N$ reaches 1000.
-For the recovery time, ML-DAGL achieves state-of-the-art performance on both means and variances of $T_{rc}$, showing an average of 54.9\% reduction compared to previous algorithms, and more stable solutions for CNS issues under different $N$.
-In terms of the node degree distribution, SIDR has the lowest $E(d)$ and $max(d)$ owing to its distributed recovery implementation.
-Over the graph learning-based recovery algorithms, ML-DAGL achieves a lower-degree distribution.
-This indicates that the proposed algorithm solves the challenge of over-aggregation, significantly improving the topologies of recovered USNETs.